Create AI videos with 230+ avatars in 140+ languages.

 Track these engagement metrics to measure:

-• Conversion: Helps assess ROI in video marketing, showing the content's effectiveness in converting viewers into leads, customers, or followers.
+- Conversion potential: Helps assess ROI in video marketing, showing the content's effectiveness in converting viewers into leads, customers, or followers.

 The quality and relevance of the CTA itself heavily influence clicks and CTR.
+Generally, 2-5% CTR is average for video CTAs, while 10% or higher is excellent.
 Poorly designed or misplaced CTAs can result in a low click-through rate, regardless of the video quality.
-So, you need to use relevant keywords for your audience and nail the call-to-action to make sense of these two video metrics.

-Metric 7: Social shares
+Metric 10: Social shares

-Social shares count the number of times viewers across various social media platforms, or other social networks and messaging apps have shared a video.
 Whether your video campaigns are on Facebook, Twitter, Instagram, or wherever you share videos, especially if you're using the same content, it's a good idea to separate view counts by platform as you track metrics.
 This approach will give you even more valuable information about what platform works best for what type of embedded videos.

 Track this video metric to measure:

-• Engagement: Shares indicate deeper engagement and are more valuable than passive video views or likes.
+- Engagement depth: Shares indicate deeper engagement and are more valuable than passive video views or likes.

 Social sharing is context-sensitive.
 No matter how appreciated internally, a video designed to train employees on handling sensitive customer data won't make it on external platforms because of the content's nature and the company's policies on sensitive content and confidentiality.
+Focus on shareability metrics that make sense for your video's purpose and audience.

-Metric 8: CTA conversion rate
+Metric 11: CTA conversion rate

-The CTA conversion rate shows the percentage of viewers from those who click on the CTA that go on and take a desired action on the landing page — purchasing, signing up for a newsletter, downloading a resource, etc. It's calculated by dividing the number of conversions (viewers who took the desired action) by the total number of CTA clicks and multiplying by 100.
+The CTA conversion rate shows the percentage of viewers from those who click on the CTA that go on and take a desired action on the landing page—purchasing, signing up for a newsletter, downloading a resource, etc. It's calculated by dividing the number of conversions (viewers who took the desired action) by the total number of CTA clicks and multiplying by 100.

 For example, you have a new video ad with a CTA at the end that says, "Go here to buy this product."
 People who watch the video might click on the CTA, but not all will follow through with the online purchase.
 So, the conversion rate tells you the percentage of people who actually bought from those who clicked on "Go here to buy this product."